fotor-2025042422352

 In other words, as Felipe Massa says:

-"All the English like it when Hamilton wins.
+"All the Brits like it when Hamilton wins.
 And there are many of them at the FIA".

 Perhaps Alonso was right.
-He agrees with everyone that you don't behave like that behind the safety car.
-And on the suspicion that in Japan, they tampered with the pressure in his tires and the effect of the wings, he says:
+He agrees with everyone that you do not behave like that behind the safety car.
+And on the suspicion that in Japan, they tampered with the pressure in his tyres and the effect of the wings, he says:

 "I prefer not to say anything".

-He reserves few surprises on the track but doesn't spare them off the track.
+He reserves a few surprises on the track but does not spare them off the track.
 The latest possible penalty for Lewis Hamilton does not erase the previous one: the McLaren- Ferrari spy story had a venomous aftermath with new revelations from former Ferrari chief mechanic Nigel Stepney in a letter to a website.

 "I had information about when McLaren would make pit stops, the weight distribution, and other components when I still worked at Ferrari.
-I spoke with some people from Ferrari about all of this, including test data for fuel.
-I can't prove it, but I still think Ferrari should have also been penalized because if McLaren benefited from this secret information, Ferrari did the same".
+I spoke with some people from Ferrari about all of this, including fuel test data.
+I can't prove it, but I still think Ferrari should have also been penalised because if McLaren benefited from this secret information, Ferrari did the same".

 Jean Todt, Ferrari's team principal, had a strong reaction: